GfSE/SAF-Specification/stereotypes.md

 ![icon](icons/SAF_DomainKind.svg)

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/dev/developing-saf/concept/concepts.md#System Domain Kind'>System Domain Kind</A><BR><BR><BR>System Domain Kind Specification for any kind of exchange on Functional, and Logical Level, focus on what kind of information is exchanged (information, material, energy).The Domain Item Kind is agnostic to any Physical realization.<BR><BR><BR>Usage in Viewpoints:<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Domain Kind'>System Domain Kind</A><BR><BR><BR>System Domain Kind: Specification for any kind of exchange on Functional, and Logical Level, focus on what kind of information is exchanged (information, material, energy).The Domain Item Kind is agnostic to any Physical realization.<BR><BR><BR>Usage in Viewpoints:<BR></html>

 ### Realizes
 [System Domain Kind](developing-saf/concept/concepts.md#System-Domain-Kind)<BR><BR>Specification for any kind of exchange on Functional, and Logical Level, focus on what kind of information is exchanged (information, material, energy).The Domain Item Kind is agnostic to any Physical realization.<BR>